vtexdocs/dev-portal-content/docs/guides/Catalog API/catalog-api-product/catalog-api-get-product.md

 ---
 title: "Get Product by ID"
 slug: "catalog-api-get-product"
 excerpt: "Retrieves a specific Product by its ID.
-This information is exactly what is needed to create a new Product."
+This information is exactly what is needed to create a new Product. \r\n> 📘 Onboarding guide \r\n>\r\n> Check the new [Catalog onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/catalog-overview).
+We created this guide to improve the onboarding experience for developers at VTEX.
+It assembles all documentation on our Developer Portal about Catalog and is organized by focusing on the developer's journey."
 hidden: false
 createdAt: "2020-04-01T18:13:06.495Z"
-updatedAt: "2022-05-25T18:33:57.682Z"
+updatedAt: "2022-08-25T13:52:41.599Z"
 ---
 ## Response body example:
 [block:code]